cpsamtec/jupiter/README.md

     1. make sure images are built following steps above (_Building_)
     2. get project environment variables from scripts/compose-env.sh

         ```bash
             source scripts/compose-env.sh
         ```

     3. run docker-compose up, down, exec ... commands as usual inside the repo directory.
     4. If you open a new terminal source **scripts/compose-env.sh**

 4. Deploying to a device with balena

-    1. go to balena console and create project jupiter-amd64 or jupiter-aarch64 or jupiter-aarch32 depending on hardware used
+    1. go to balena console and create project jupiter-amd64 or jupiter-aarch64 depending on hardware used
     2. run ```balena login```
     3. make sure images are built following steps above (_Building_)
     4. run jupiter.sh script